 PHYSICS 5071 Quantum Mechanics

 Origins of quantum theory, wave packets and uncertainty relations, Schroedinger's equation in one dimension, step potentials and harmonic oscillators, eigenfunctions and eigenvalues, Schroedinger's equation in three dimensions, the hydrogen atom, symmetry, spin and the periodic table, approximation methods for time independent problems, quantum statistics.
-Prerequisite: Math 217, Physics 217, or permission of instructor.
+This section is for Graduate students ONLY.

 PHYSICS 5072 Solid State Physics

 Crystal structures, binding energies, thermal properties, dielectrics, magnetism, free electron theory of metals, band theory, semiconductors, defects in solids.
-Prerequisite: Phys 471.
+This course is for Graduate students ONLY.

 PHYSICS 5074 Introduction to Particle Physics

 Introduction to the standard model of particle physics, including symmetries, conservation laws, the weak interaction, the strong interaction, quark confinement, and some more exotic ideas such as grand unified theories.
-Prerequisite: Phys 217.
+This course is for Graduate students ONLY.

 PHYSICS 5078 From Black Holes to the Big Bang